DyCo-AI/data_driven_learning_course/README.md

-# Data Driven Learning and Control for Dyanmical Systems
+# Data Driven Learning and Control for Dynamical Systems
-This repository contains code blocks that can be used to solve Assignments for Data Driven Learning course offered at Clemson University
+This repository contains code blocks that can be used to solve Assignments for Data-Driven Learning course offered at Clemson University